meteor/tutorials/content/shared/step11.md

 {{> DiffBox tutorialName="simple-todos" step="11.2"}}

 In any test we need to ensure the database is in the state we expect before beginning.
-We can use Mocha's `beforeEach` construct to that easily:
+We can use Mocha's `beforeEach` construct to do that easily:

 {{> DiffBox tutorialName="simple-todos" step="11.3"}}